Esri/arcgis-maps-sdk-kotlin-toolkit/doc/general/design_patterns.md

 [Use Kotlin coroutines with lifecycle-aware components](https://developer.android.com/topic/libraries/architecture/coroutines)

-## State Hoisting
+## Data sources and State Hoisting

-All data must flow from a single source of truth and only its owner can mutate the data.
-Often ViewModels host this source of data or in case of UI state holders, they should be hosted at the root composable level.
+[States](https://developer.android.com/topic/architecture/ui-layer/stateholders#elements-ui) in compose can be produced from data as state (UI State) and UI elements as state.

+In a ViewModel architecture, the source of data (ex - list of maps) is the ViewModel which generates UI states from that data.
+Furthermore, these UI states should be passed as immutable types for the actual composable UI to consume.
+This is the basis for the single source of truth principle.

 ```kotlin
 class MapViewModel (mapData: MapData) : ViewModel() {